Our partner Dementia UK

-Every three minutes someone in the UK develops dementia.
-One in two people will be affected by dementia in their lifetime – whether by caring for someone with the diagnosis, developing it themselves or both.
+Every 3 minutes someone in the UK develops dementia.
+1 in 2 people will be affected by it in their lifetime.
+Whether by caring for someone with the diagnosis, developing it themselves or both.
 It often leaves people feeling overwhelmed and alone, pushed to their emotional, physical and financial limits.
+That’s why in 2024, Nationwide Fairer Futures partnered with Dementia UK.

 Show transcript